Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 Below I did a quick experiment in Godot using [SubViewports][subviewport] which can be thought of as `Render Textures` from other engines.

 <video controls src="/assets/assets-2025-10-27/nyan.mp4" title="Title"></video>
-*Nyan the cat outline with the Jump Flood Algorithm*
+*Nyan cat outline with the Jump Flood Algorithm*

-A problem I encountered here is two fold:
+A problem I encountered here is twofold:

 - `SubViewports` provide less flexibility for the programmer compared to a compute shader.
 They are very easy to test and can be run from the editor.
-However, I believe it is safer to implement the algorithm in compute shaders at least in the Godot engine (version 4.1).
+However, I believe it is safer to implement the algorithm in compute shaders at least in the Godot engine (version 4.4).
-- Earlier I mentioned that the paper explains how to create the gradients, not the borders, however, the JFA algorithm needs a "seed" image with the borders.
-I was unable to use the previously mentioned approach to create good enough results with the naive detect a pixel is a border if neighboring pixels have another color.
+- Earlier I mentioned that the paper explains how to create the gradients, not the borders.
+However, the JFA algorithm needs a "seed" image with the borders.
+I was unable to use the previously mentioned approach to create good enough results.
+The naive approach detects if a pixel is a border by checking the color of neighboring pixels.

 I believe that using compute shaders or calculating the borders using a vector based approach might yield good results.